 We don’t that the final answer on kiwi lifespan yet, but New Zealand experts estimate that 60 years would not be abnormal in the wild (if they don’t get eaten).
 The San Diego Zoo and the Columbus Zoo, in Ohio, are the other two U.S. zoos with kiwis.
 No zoos in South America, Central America, or Canada have kiwis.
 A couple of zoos in Germany and one in Japan have kiwis.
 Regarding your third question, there are several conservation programs in place in New Zealand.
 Operation Nest Egg is the most well known, and gets support from both government and the private sectors.
-You can get detailed information on various programs at this website.
 New Zealanders take bird conservation very seriously and are world leaders in conservation programs.

 Yes, I also added some rocks, grasses, and pieces of driftwood to make it more interesting.